vtex/faststore/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 ## Step by step

 By the end of these steps, you'll host your FastStore website on the internet.
-Hence, if you'll configure other VTEX solutions (**Checkout**, **Order Placed**, **Login**, and **My Account**) afterward, make sure to use a fictitious domain in the following steps.
+Hence, if you'll configure other VTEX solutions (**Order Placed**, **Login**, and **My Account**) afterward, make sure to use a fictitious domain in the following steps.
 Then, once you set up all the desired integrations, repeat this guide procedure using your final domain to make your website publicly available to end-users.

 ### Step 1 - Configuring your website domain